 Objective 17 (1) Protect each occurrence of a red-listed and blue-listed ecological community that is a minimum of 0.25 hectares in size.
-(2) Despite subsection (1), up to 5% of the area of each type of redlisted ecological community occurring in a development area may be altered or harvested if required for road access or to address a safety concern.
-(3) Despite subsection (1), up to 30% of the area of each blue-listed ecological community occurring in a development area may be altered or harvested if required for road access or to address a safety concern.
+(2) Despite subsection (1), up to 5% of the area of each type of red- listed ecological community occurring in a development area may be altered or harvested if required for road access or to address a safety concern.
+(3) Despite subsection (1), up to 30% of the area of each blue- listed ecological community occurring in a development area may be altered or harvested if required for road access or to address a safety concern.
 (4) Despite subsection (1), 30% of the area of each blue-listed ecological community occurring in a development area may be altered or harvested for purposes other than those described under subsection (3), provided that an intergovernmental process is completed.
 (5) Areas retained to meet the requirements in subsections (1) to (4), must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
-Strategy FDU 1 and 1.
-When the Holder conducts primary forest activities, the Holder FDU 2 will protect each occurrence of red-listed and blue-listed ecological communities that is > 0.25 hectares in size, subject to section 17(2) for red-listed ecological communities and sections 17(3) and (4) for blue-listed ecological communities.
-2. Prior to commencing timber harvesting or road construction

-- activities in a development area, a Qualified Professional will complete an ecological field assessment to determine the occurrence of red or blue listed ecological plant communities.
-Occurrences of red and blue listed ecological communities \geq 0.25 hectares in size will be identified in the field, documented and mapped for protection. - 3.
-Red and blue listed ecological communities are those listed in Schedule 13. - 4.
-The Holder will comply with annual reporting requirements outlined in section 17(5) for the retention of old forest site series areas.
+Strategy for FDU 1 and FDU 2 (1) When the Holder conducts primary forest activities, the Holder will protect each occurrence of red-listed and blue-listed ecological communities that is greater than or equal to 0.25 hectares in size, subject to section 17(2) for red-listed ecological communities and sections 17(3) and (4) for blue- listed ecological communities.
+(2) Prior to commencing timber harvesting or road construction activities in a development area, a Qualified Professional will complete an ecological field assessment to determine the occurrence of red or blue listed ecological plant communities.
+Occurrences of red and blue listed ecological communities greater than or equal to 0.25 hectares in size will be identified in the field, documented and mapped for protection.
+(3) Red and blue listed ecological communities are those listed in Schedule 13.
+(4) The Holder will comply with annual reporting requirements outlined in section 17(5) for the retention of old forest site series areas.

-4.3.3 Part 5 - Wildlife
+HGLUOO Part 5 - Wildlife